GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/monitoring/README.md

 For a thorough guide on how to observe your cluster with the new Stackdriver Kubernetes UI, see [Observing Your Kubernetes Clusters](https://cloud.google.com/monitoring/kubernetes-engine/observing).

-#### Native Prometheus integration

-The Terraform code included a Stackdriver alerting policy that is watching a metric that was originally imported from a Prometheus endpoint.
-From the Stackdriver main page, click on `Alerting` then `Policies Overview` to show all the policies, including the alerting policy called `Prometheus mem alloc`.
-Clicking on the policy will provide much more detail.

 ## Troubleshooting